Reading International (NASDAQ:RDI) Now Covered by Analysts at StockNews.com

-StockNews.com began coverage on shares of Reading International (NASDAQ:RDI – Free Report) in a research report sent to investors on Wednesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of Reading International (NASDAQ:RDI – Get Free Report) in a report issued on Thursday.
+The brokerage set a “sell” rating on the stock.

 Reading International Price Performance

-Reading International (NASDAQ:RDI – Get Free Report) last posted its quarterly earnings results on Friday, March 29th.
+Reading International (NASDAQ:RDI – Get Free Report) last released its quarterly earnings results on Friday, March 29th.
 The company reported ($0.56) earnings per share (EPS) for the quarter.
+The firm had revenue of $45.32 million during the quarter.
 Reading International had a negative return on equity of 70.68% and a negative net margin of 13.77%.
-The firm had revenue of $45.32 million for the quarter.

 Reading International Company Profile